Central Kalimantan: Traditional music

 The most well-known traditional musical instrument from Central Kalimantan is Japen, Garantung, and Gandang Manca which are traditional Dayak musical instruments.
 These musical instruments are usually played during traditional procession or ritual.

 Japen or Kecapi is a lute-like instrument that is honored by Dayak people.
 This traditional musical instrument is usually played as an accompaniment for Central Kalimantan traditional music such as Karungut recitation, a Dayak oral literature in the form of musicalized rhyme scheme.
 Japen is mainly made of wood and nylon rope for its strings.

-Garantung is a percussion instrument that is fairly similar with kempul in gamelan.
+Garantung is a percussion instrument that is fairly similar to kempul in gamelan.
 It is a type of hanging gong that is normally played ensemble with Gandang Manca or Gandang Kembar.
 Gandang Manca itself is a two-headed drum of Dayak traditional musical instrument that is mainly made of wood for the body of the drum and leather membranes to cover the cavity at both ends that are tied by rattan rope.
 Both Garantung and Gandang Manca are commonly played ensembly as an accompaniment for Dayak traditional processions and rituals.